 Stolen mail can provide criminals with the personal information they need to perpetrate identity theft and other types of fraud.
 Mail can be stolen from your mailbox or redirected to another address without your knowledge.

 These tips are a good start to preventing the theft of personal information year-round.
-In addition, you can register for SLFCU eStatements and eNotices so account information doesn’t go to your physical mailbox.
-To sign up, log in to online banking, click on More, then select eDocuments.
+In addition, it's easy to register for SLFCU eStatements and eNotices so account information doesn’t go to your physical mailbox.
+Visit slfcu.org/eStatements to learn more.

 MONITOR YOUR ACCOUNTS CLOSELY TO DETECT FRAUD AS SOON AS POSSIBLE.